bobthearsonist/matchmaking/README.md

 When a member is done with their card they will take the next card at the top of the backlog.
 No exceptions unless discussed and agreed buy the team.

 No member shall have more than one card at any one time.
 This results in a max number of "in flight" cards of 4.

+### Pointing/Estimating/Tracking

+Story points are estimated in "level of effort" using the "fibonacci" method using the set [0.5,1,2,3,5].

+Cards are pointed in person during the planning meeting using a "poker" approach with each individual ranking the card at the same time.

+Story points go in parenthesis as the first item  in the subject line of the card.
+Time spent goes in aquare brackets as the last item in the subject line of the card

 ## Merges and reviews